moechofe/lowresrmx/project.flutter/client_app/asset/manual.md

 Example that print a text only when device screen is touched:

     DO
       CLS
-        IF TOUCH THEN TEXT 4,4,"touched"
+      IF TOUCH THEN TEXT 4, 4, "touched"
       WAIT VBL
     LOOP

 #### `touched =TAP`